PyMyFord/prefect/README.md

 F.authenticate(USERNAME, PASSWORD)
 ```

+### Environment variables

+You can set `PREFECT_USERNAME` and `PREFECT_PASSWORD` environment variables.
+If these are set, pass nothing to the `FordAPI#authenticate` call and they will be automatically detected.

 ### Config file

 You can store credentials in a JSON config file, and pass the filename into the `authenticate` call:

 `~/.config/myfordmobile.json`